clearcare/policies/source/sections/08-auditing_policy.md

   4. Once the review is complete, the Security Officer approves or rejects the task.
 Relevant findings are reviewed at this stage.
 If the task is rejected, it goes back for further review and documentation.
 The communications protocol around specific findings are outlined below.
   5. If the task is approved, the Security Officer then marks the task as Complete, adding any pertinent notes required.
 2. The reporting process shall allow for meaningful communication of the audit findings to those workforce members, customers, or Partners requesting the audit.
-   * Significant findings shall be reported immediately in a written format.
-Cloudticity's security incident response form may be utilized to report a single event.
+   * Significant findings shall be reported immediately in the Teamwork task.
+Cloudticity's ticket management system may be utilized to report a single event.
-   * Routine findings shall be reported to the sponsoring leadership structure in a written report format.
+   * Routine findings shall be documented in the Teamwork task and assigned to the sponsoring leadership structure.
 3. Reports of audit results shall be limited to internal use on a minimum necessary/need-to-know basis.
 Audit results shall not be disclosed externally without administrative and/or legal counsel approval.
 4. Security audits constitute an internal, confidential monitoring practice that may be included in Cloudticity's performance improvement activities and reporting.
 Care shall be taken to ensure that the results of the audits are disclosed to administrative level oversight structures only and that information which may further expose organizational risk is shared with extreme caution.
 Generic security audit information may be included in organizational reports (individually-identifiable ePHI shall not be included in the reports).
 5. Whenever indicated through evaluation and reporting, appropriate corrective actions must be undertaken.
 These actions shall be documented and shared with the responsible workforce members, customers, and/or Partners.